 AP access procedures for UL MU operation

-When an AP receives an immediate response with at least one MPDU from at least one STA solicited by a Trigger frame, the procedures described in 10.22.2.7 (Multiple frame transmission in an EDCA TXOP) apply.
+When an AP receives an immediate response with at least one MPDU from at least one STA solicited by a Trigger frame or UMRS Control field, the procedures described in 10.22.2.7 (Multiple frame transmission in an EDCA TXOP) apply.

-When an AP does not receive an immediate response with at least one MPDU from at least one STA solicited by a [9903]Trigger frame the backoff procedure described in 10.22.2.2 (EDCA backoff procedure) applies.
+When an AP does not receive an immediate response with at least one MPDU from at least one STA solicited by a [9903]PPDU that contains at least one Trigger frame, the backoff procedure described in 10.22.2.2 (EDCA backoff procedure) applies.

 [3227]An AP may use any AC for sending a PPDU that contains only Trigger frames.
 If the PPDU contains frames that are not Trigger frames in addition to a Trigger frame, then the AP shall access the medium using the primary AC as defined in 10.22.2.6 (Sharing an EDCA TXOP).